 The Kathak school founded by him was perfected by his sons Thakur Prasad, Durga Parsad.
 Bindadin.
 Kalka Prasad and the three sons of Kalka -Achchhan Maharaj, Lachchu Maharaj and Shambhu Maharaj.
 Today Pandit Birju Maharaj is the living doyen of this glorious house of Lucknow.

 Turning to the festivals that make, Lucknow one-of-a-kind, mention must be made to the Moharrum festival.

 District Lucknow has almost uniformed tropical climate.
-The temperature varies from 45 celcius maximum in summer to 5 celcius minimum in winter season.
+The temperature varies from 45 Celcius maximum in summer to 5 Celcius minimum in winter season.
 Rainfall is 100 cm. per annum.
 The forest area is negligible in the district.
 Shisham, Dhak, Mahua, Babul, Neem, Peepal, Ashok, Khajur, Mango and Gular trees are grown here.
-In fact different varieties of mangoes specially Dashari are grown in Malihabad block of the district and exported to other countries too.
-The main crops are wheat, paddy, sugarcane, mustard, potatos, and vegetables such as cauliflower, cabbage, tomato, brinjals are grown here.
-Similarly sunflowers, roses, and marigold are cultivated on quite a large area of the land.
+In fact, different varieties of mangoes specially Dashari are grown in Malihabad block of the district and exported to other countries too.
+The main crops are wheat, paddy, sugarcane, mustard, potatoes, and vegetables such as cauliflower, cabbage, tomato, brinjals are grown here.
+Similarly, sunflowers, roses, and marigold are cultivated on quite a large area of the land.
 Apart from this many medicinal and herbal plants are also grown here.